wikipedia2vec/wikipedia2vec/docs/index.md

 -   *\--dim-size*: The number of dimensions of the embeddings (default: 300)
 -   *\--init-alpha*: The initial learning rate (default: 0.025)
 -   *\--min-alpha*: The minimum learning rate (default: 0.0001)
--   *\--window*: The maximum distance between the target and the predicted word within a text (default: 10)
+-   *\--window*: The maximum distance between the target item (word or entity) and the predicted word within a text (default: 10)
 -   *\--links-per-page*: The number of entities per page used to generate contextual link neighbors (default: 10)
 -   *\--negative*: The number of negative samples (default: 5)
 -   *\--iteration*: The number of iterations over the Wikipedia (default: 3)
+-   *\--sample*: The parameter for downsampling high frequency words (default: 1e-4)

 Sample Usage
 ------------